-1.8 Profile of the Hawkesbury
+2.1 Profile of the Hawkesbury

-1.8.1 Regional Context
+2.1.1 Regional Context

-The Hawkesbury LGA is a peri-urban area on the north-western periphery of the Sydney Metropolitan Region.
-It covers an area of 2,793 square kilometres and is the largest council area within Sydney.
-The Hawkesbury LGA straddles the divide between the urban metropolitan councils to its east and the rural councils to its west.
+The Hawkesbury Local Government Area is a peri-urban area on the north-western periphery of the Sydney Metropolitan Region.
+It covers an area of 2,793km and is the largest council area within Sydney.
+The Hawkesbury Local Government Area straddles the divide between the urban metropolitan councils to its east and the rural councils to its west.
 While it is classified as part of Metropolitan Sydney, its unique blend of urban and rural settlements is uncharacteristic of the metropolitan area.